ericPantarotto/react_ultimateCourse/_notes/notes.md

 }
 ```

-That's why it's a good practise to `throw new Error()` for such case:
+That's why it's a good practice to `throw new Error()` for such case:

 **<span style='color: #a8c62c'> context/usePosts.jsx**